[extropy-chat] Is Ignorance part of the genes?

 threats.
 There are many examples where having stronger community ties

-provides greater survival advantages than having greater objective
+provides greater survival advantages than having greater objective knowledge

 which might distance one from others.